Aircraft Mechanic

 What background or experience was required for you to start working on planes?
 Were you fascinated with aviation from a young age?

-Asked by Jeremy B. over 11 years ago
+Asked by Jeremy B. almost 12 years ago

 There are a couple different facets to that question actually.
 To simply work on an airplane, you need no credentials.
 Just good mechanical ability, and a clever mind.
 The caveat being that you must work under the direct supervision of a licensed aircraft mechanic.
 Reasoning that the licensed mechanic will be teaching you how to go about aircraft maintenence the proper way, much like an apprenticeship.
 Also, you cannot sign for your work as an unlicensed mechanic.
 And if it isn't in the paperwork or logbook, and signed for by an authorized individual, then the job isn't complete, or legal.
 Everything that is done to an aircraft must be documented.
 I have to stress that: EVERYTHING.
 If you replace one screw, that should be documented.
 With a proper installation reference from the approved maintenance manual, and signed for by a licensed mechanic.
 In my case; I chose to go to school to get my license.
 The schooling was at Lansing Community College's Aviation School, and it was treated like a part time job for all purposes.
 We had to punch a time clock, to document our hours (a certain number are required to be eligible for a license).
 And we went year round, for two years, five hours a weekday.
 At the end of that, I had my Airframe & Powerplant licenses.
 Which is called a "license to learn" around the school.
 And it's technically true.
 Because, by the FAA regs, even a licensed mechanic cannot perform any given maintenance task, until it is done under the supervision of another more experienced mechanic.
 I should mention, that if you were to choose to go the 'mechanic apprentice' route; that it's a 30 month path of documented On The Job training that is required.
 After which, you would be eligible to take the tests for both your Airframe & Powerplant license.
 I have tried to reason out why I chose this profession before.
 I never came up with a solid answer I'm sorry to say.
 I think it is a combination of things really.
 I had always been mechanical, working on my own cars and such.
 Airplanes are cool, obviously.
 And I had always thought so, attending local airshows when I could.
 Timing: I walked into the registrars office at the college to sign up for this career path, at a time when I had little direction in life.
 I had no idea what I wanted to do, and this seemed like the most appealing thing on the class listings.
 The following two years of courses would have weeded me out if I hadn't really enjoyed it I think.